ebi-webcomponents/nightingale/packages/nightingale-sunburst/README.md

 #### `max-depth: number (default: Infinity)`

 The number of levels that the sunburst tree will be displayed.
-If not Included the component will go through the whole hierarchy.
+If not included the component will go through the whole hierarchy.

 #### `font-size: number (default: 10)`